 Natural play area

 For older, adventurous children.
-Climb the mound to build a den and get in touch with your wild side.
+Climb the mound to build a den, hunt for bugs or play hide and seek amongst the trees.

 Nine-pin bowling alley